-My research focuses on the intersections between renewable energy, gender, and rural life in northern Tanzania.
-Informed by critical social theory and political economy and ecology of energy, my work pivots around the gendered dimensions of rural energy use in a region where more and more large-scale ‘energy grabs’ are throwing social relations in the countryside into uncertainty.
-Renewable energy technologies broadly have the potential to reconfigure power relations along more egalitarian lines, and I am interested in the impact household- and community-level renewable electrification is having in the lives of those whom energy policy often claims to vouch for.
-Training prior to ERG includes half a PhD in geography at Clark University and bachelor’s degrees in geography and environmental science at Georgia College & State University.
-When not focusing on research, I’m usually reading, board- or video-gaming, or spending time with my cat.
+My research is on renewable energy, gender relations, and rural life.
+Informed by critical social theory and political economy and ecology of energy, my work pivots around the gendered dimensions of energy use in a region where large-scale ‘energy grabs’ are throwing social relations in the countryside into uncertainty.
+Methods I use to do this include ethnography and critical discourse analysis.
+Training prior to ERG includes part of a PhD in geography at Clark University and bachelor’s degrees in geography and environmental science at Georgia College & State University.
+When not focusing on research, I’m usually reading, board- or video-gaming, or hiking.

 - Bollman, M., K. Hudlet-Vazquez, J. Craigg, and J. McCarthy.
 Forthcoming .
 Utopias and dystopias of renewable energy imaginaries.
 In: Energy Democracies for Sustainable Futures, ed.
 M. Nadesan, M. Pasqualetti, and J. Keahey.
 Elsevier. https://www.elsevier.com/books/democratizing-energy/nadesan/978-0-12-822796-1